 Students must note that public health circumstances may change over the duration of the practicum, which may result in some changes, including but not limited to, changes in the on-farm Covid-19 protocols, a shift in the day-to-day activities of the practicum, a complete shift to an on-line only model of practicum delivery (i.e. development of SOPs, additional communications work etc. rather than in-field activities).

 APPLICATIONS

-Applications should be submitted to Emeline Nogues at enogues@mail.ubc.ca by as soon as possible, 2020.
+Applications should be submitted to Emeline Nogues at enogues@mail.ubc.ca and include a CV, a cover letter, and contact information for 2 references (relation to applicant, position, email).